Stories

 The Revolution of Ship Construction

 For a long time, metal was little used in shipbuilding.
 Only a few components, such as rivets or the anchor, would ever use metal.
-Copper was used by the British and the United States in the late 18th century to cover wooden hulls, protecting them from rot and woodworm, but its use was limited mainly to the Navy 7.
+Copper was used by the British and the United States in the late 18th century to cover wooden hulls, protecting them from rot and woodworm, but its use was limited 7.
 Iron and steel were not produced in high enough quantities or of sufficient purity for ships to be fully made out of metal.
 This changed with the introduction of the puddling iron-making process in 1784 8.
 High-grade iron began to creep into ship design, first with expanded fittings, then with braces that supported the hull, to fully iron warships such as HMS Warrior in 1860 9, though the first fully wrought iron passenger ship had already been built in 1843, with the steamship Great Britain 10.

 Britain's first two ironclads